borisblizzard/liteser/readme.txt

 	- double

 2. extended types:
+	- gtypes::Vector2
+	- gtypes::Rectangle
 	- hltypes::String

+3. container types:
 	- hltypes::Array (see "Limitations" for more information)
 	- hltypes::Map (see "Limitations" for more information)

-3. classes that inherit liteser::Serializable:
+4. classes that inherit liteser::Serializable:
 	- allocated on the heap only (e.g. Serializable*)

 Limitations: